jodytburch/real-time-bus-tracker/README.md

 # Real Time Bus Tracker
-The README for each repository should contain:
-1. Project Title
-2. Description of Project (minimum of 20 words)
-How to Run: This is information someone would use to get started running your project on their machine.
-1. Roadmap of future improvements: This should be a few sentences describing what you plan to work on next in this repository.
-2. License information: This should include information about the MIT license.

 ## Description:

-This project tracks the bus location between MIT and Harvard....

-ADD MORE...
+This project tracks the bus stops between MIT and Harvard on a map.
+It currently uses a predefined set of coordinates for the bus stops.
+When the button is clicked, the map marker will move along the bus route showing each stop between MIT and Harvard.

 ## How To Run:
-1. Get a copy of the following files by downloading or forking and cloning this repo to your local computer: https://github.com/jodytburch/eyes-exercise
+1. Fork and clone this repo to your local computer: https://github.com/jodytburch/eyes-exercise You will see these files:
     - mapanimation.js
     - styles.css
     - index.html
-2. TBD ... get API Key for mapbox maps ...
+2. You will need your own API Token from mapbox in order to display the map.
+First, sign up for a free account at https://www.mapbox.com.
+Then, navigate to and follow instructions to generate an API Token.
+3. Open mapanimation.js and insert your token into this line: mapboxgl.accessToken = 'REPLACE-WITH-YOUR-MAPBOX-ACCESS-TOKEN';

-3. Open or drag/drop the "index.html" file into a browser.
+4. Save the file, and drag/drop the "index.html" file into a browser.
-4.
+5. The map should load with the starting marker.
+When the button is clicked, the marker will move along the bus route from MIT to Harvard.

 ## Roadmap of Future Enhancements:
-- TBD
+- Explore different map options in mapbox.
+- Get real-time data from MBTA API (url), and use that to plot the bus route.
+- Use Google Maps API to display actual locations on the map.

 ## License Information:
 **See: [LICENSE](./LICENSE)**